-Prescribed Learning Outcomes Suggested Achievement Indicators B4 independently select and read, for sustained periods of time, texts for enjoyment and to increase fluency choose text of appropriate difficulty (e.g., vocabulary preview, paraphrase a paragraph) select texts based on personal interest or topic of study (e.g., preview table of contents, choose by genre and/or author, choose resource from a text set) read independently every day (e.g., 15-20 minutes in class, 30-45 minutes on own time) track and/or describe independent reading (e.g., home reading logs, literary journals, book reviews, partner talk) offer to read aloud to various audiences (e.g., family members, a partner, information circle, research group) use knowledge of genre and text structure to improve fluency and expression when reading aloud talk about independent reading as an enjoyable and shared experience (e.g., "I really loved the descriptions of the kitchen in Crow Lake.
-They show how hard it was for the kids to manage on their own.") describe text, author, and/or genre preferences (e.g., "The Curious Incident of the Dog in the Night-time is an incredible book becauseI want all my friends to read it.")
+Prescribed Learning Outcomes Suggested Achievement Indicators B4 independently select and read, for sustained periods of time, texts for enjoyment and to increase fluency choose texts of appropriate difficulty (e.g., vocabulary preview, paraphrase a paragraph) select texts based on personal interest or topic of study (e.g., preview table of contents, choose by genre and/or author, choose resource from a text set) read independently every day (e.g., 15-20 minutes in class, 30-45 minutes on own time) track and/or describe independent reading (e.g., home reading logs, literary journals, book reviews, partner talk) offer to read aloud to various audiences (e.g., family members, a partner, information circle, research group) use knowledge of genre and text structure to improve fluency and expression when reading aloud talk about independent reading as an enjoyable and shared experience (e.g., "I really liked the alternating narratives in The Englishman's Boy."
+"I'm enjoying reading biographies because") describe text, author, and/or genre preferences (e.g., "Jon's short stories appeal to my sense of humour.
+He uses exaggeration and sarcasm to get at the ridiculous")